AIX – The future of UNIX

 Linux – Extending the value of POWER to industry-standard Linux

-Red Hat Enterprise Linux (RHEL), SUSE Linux Enterprise Server (SLES) and Canonical (Ubuntu) Linux run natively on POWER processor-based systems, offering a scalable Linux alternative for open source applications.
+Red Hat Enterprise Linux (RHEL), SUSE Linux Enterprise Servers (SLES), and Canonical (Ubuntu) Linux run natively on POWER processor-based systems, offering a scalable Linux alternative for open source applications.
 Reducing server sprawl through consolidation and virtualisation is a key priority for many companies today and Linux with PowerVM provides a scalable, optimised and cost competitive alternative to running Linux on commodity x86 servers.

 PowerHA – Resiliency without downtime

-Smarter computing by nature requires businesses to raise their services delivery levels, fueling around the clock high availability (HA) demands for their applications and IT infrastructure.
-PowerHA SystemMirror for AIX and IBM i is a HA clustering solution for both data centre (DC) and multisite resiliency.
-PowerHA can to protect business applications from outages of virtually any kind, helping ensure around the clock business operations.
+Smarter computing requires businesses to raise their service delivery levels; fuelling all day, every day, high availability (HA) demands for their applications and IT infrastructure.
+PowerHA SystemMirror for AIX and IBM i is a HA clustering solution for both data centre and multisite resiliency.
+PowerHA can too protect business applications from outages of virtually any kind, helping ensure around-the-clock business operations.

 PowerSC – Security and compliance: trusted and automated